tschikarski/shibboleth/Documentation/Debugging/Index.rst

 **First make sure, your Shibboleth environment is operational.** See section :ref:`configuration`.

-Note that at this point, you still need to check, if the Apache Shibboleth module is active for your TYPO3 directory.
+Note that at this point, you still don't know exactly, if the Apache Shibboleth module is also active for your TYPO3 directory.
-For this, you need to activate 'devlog' debugging.
+You will have to go through the next steps, if you can't log in via Shibboleth at this point.

 Make sure to recognize a successful login
 -----------------------------------------